 Have important discussions early on

 It’s not always easy to talk with our parents about aging and their plans for the future.
 However, having important conversations about your parent’s needs, plans, and wishes is the best way to ensure your family is well-prepared for the future.
-Schedule a family meeting to discuss decisions about healthcare, senior living, and financial responsibilities well in advance.
+Schedule a family meeting to discuss their wishes currently and as their health changes.
+Discussing finances is often the more difficult conversation.
+It is important to know how their finances are set up, how to pay for healthcare, and the amount they currently budget on a monthly basis.
+The next important topic is the matter of their will.
+Knowing who their lawyer is and where copies are kept are important pieces of information.
 Having such conversations early and often will avoid any confusion down the road.

 Assess your parent’s needs

-When you visit your loved one’s home, take some time to look for warning signs that they may need more help, including poor housekeeping, changes in eating habits, mobility issues, or lapses in memory.
+When you visit your loved one’s home, take time to look for signs that they may need extra help, including poor housekeeping, changes in eating habits, mobility issues, or lapses in memory.
 Stay in contact with your loved one’s friends and neighbors, and ask them if they notice any signs of problems.
-Most older adults feel embarrassed about asking for help and try to hide or deny the fact that they need more support.
-If anything catches your attention on your next visit, be sure to ask your parent about it.
+Older adults often feel embarrassed about asking for help and try to hide or deny the fact that they need additional support.
+If anything catches your attention on your next visit, be sure to mention it to your parent and ask how you might make that task easier on them.

 Get educated about the types of senior care available

-Before you can start seriously looking at senior living options for your parent, you’ll need to become educated about the many types of care facilities available for older adults, including independent living, assisted living, memory care, and skilled nursing care.
-Because each type of senior living offers different levels of care and support services for aging adults, doing your research will help you evaluate the best option for your parent.
+Before you can start seriously looking at senior living options for your parent, you’ll need to become educated about the many types of care facilities available, including independent living, assisted living, memory care, and skilled nursing care.
+Because each type of senior living community offers different levels of care and support services for aging adults, doing your research will help you evaluate the best option for your parent.

 Prepare for changing care needs

 One of the biggest obstacles long-distance caregivers face is preparing for their loved one’s changing care needs.
-Developing a plan that addresses your loved one’s needs both now and in the future reduces the fear of the unknown and eliminates any last minute decision making.
+Discussing and developing a plan that addresses your loved one’s needs both now and in the future reduces the fear of the unknown and eliminates any last-minute decision-making.
+If the plan is to remain in their home, look into the availability of home health care services, read reviews and understand how they charge.

-For this reason, many caregivers see the value of relocating their loved one to a continuing-care retirement community, or CCRC.
+When living alone isn’t a good option, many caregivers see the value of relocating their loved one to a continuing-care retirement community, or CCRC.
 CCRCs are an innovative senior living option that offers a “continuum of care.”
 In a CCRC, all care levels are provided on the same campus, enabling older adults to stay in the comfort and familiarity of their community as their needs change over time.
-Choosing a CCRC gives long-distance caregivers added peace of mind knowing that their loved one will receive necessary care and support, no matter what the future holds.
+Choosing a CCRC gives long distance caregivers added peace of mind knowing that their loved one will receive care and support, no matter what the future holds.